instructure/instructure-ui/docs/guides/server-side-rendering.md

 ```

 > Note!
-> You should not install the InstUI meta package(`@instructure/ui`) since it has components that are not yet Server Side Renderable out of the box.> You should install only the packages you need!
+> You should not install the InstUI meta package(`@instructure/ui`) since it has components that are not yet Server Side Renderable out of the box.
+> The `@instructure/ui-code-editor` currently relies on browser specific APIs and requires that your choice of bundler/transpiler to touch the source code of this component, so effectively it is not in a usable state for out of box usage with Next.js.
+> You should install only the packages you need!

 - in your Next.js application create - if it does not already exists - a file named `_app.js` inside the `pages` directory.
 This is a special file in Next.js because it allows you to override/control component initialization.
 Read more about it in the [Next.js docs](https://nextjs.org/docs/advanced-features/custom-app).